 3. Use Google DNS

 This solution should work if the default DNS provided by your ISP is having a problem.
-Go to “Settings > Wi-Fi” and tap on the information icon next to your Wi-Fi network.
+Go to “Settings > WLAN” and tap on the information icon next to your Wi-Fi network.
 By default the “Configure DNS” section should be set as “Automatic”.
 Tap on that and change to “Manual” option.
-Delete the existing DNS servers and tap on “Add Server.
+Delete the existing DNS servers and tap on “Add Server” option.
 Type in 220.127.116.11 for primary address and 18.104.22.168 for secondary address and save your changes.
+This is the DNS server IP addresses for Google public DNS which should work flawlessly to resolve any domain names.

-Now check whether your Internet connection is working fine.
-Learn more about changing DNS in iOS.
+Now check whether your internet connection is working fine.
+Check our article on changing DNS in iOS to learn more.

 5. Renew IP Address

 In some cases, you can fix the problem only by force rebooting the device.
-Do this by holding down the home and side power buttons at the same time.
-Wait until the device restarts and try to re-connect with the Wi-Fi network.
+You can shutdown the iPhone going to “Settings > General > Shut Down” option.
+Alternatively, you can do this by holding volume up or down button and press the side power button together.
+Wait until you see the options and tap on “Slide to Power Off” button.

 7. Find Out What Makes Your Network to Perform Poorly

 People often complain that their Wi-Fi connection is very slow.
-It takes too long to download an app or load a webpage.
+It takes too long to open a webpage or download an app.
 Here are steps you should follow:

 - Find out how many devices that are connected to the network.
 Disconnect devices that are using up your bandwidth unnecessarily.